org-zpr/zpr-core/README.md

 Here is the general "startup" sequence for milestone 2.

  * NODE - the only node
- * V/S ADAPTER - the adapter in front fo the visa service.
+ * V/S ADAPTER - the adapter in front of the visa service.
  * VISASVC - the visa service
  * ADAPTER - one of the "regular" (non-visa service) adapters.